-8. When can I view and accept my summer financial aid offer?
+When can I view and accept my summer financial aid offer?

 Check CalCentral in late March for more details.
 Click on "View Awards" for 2019-20 in My Finances.

-9. What is the deadline to accept my summer financial aid offer?
+What is the deadline to accept my summer financial aid offer?

-10. How does my California College Veterans Fee Exemption work for Summer Sessions?
+How does my California College Veterans Fee Exemption work for Summer Sessions?

 Please contact Cal Student Central for more information and instructions.
 Please note that only matriculated UC students may be exempted from Summer Sessions fees.
 Please review the Veterans Benefits page for more information about the California College Veterans Fee Waiver Program.